34Monisha/Responsive-Restaurant-Website/README.md

 # Responsive-Restaurant-Website
-PHP is used to get the orders from the website Included User-friendly interface using HTML and CSS
+PHP is used to get the orders from the website.
+Included User-friendly interface using HTML and CSS